Art and Design Portfolio NC Level 6

 You can use the above QR code to connect directly to the course details.

-We are no longer taking applications for 2017/18
+We are no longer accepting applications for 2022/23

-We are delighted that you are thinking about studying at West Highland College UHI.
-West Highland College operates a fair and open admissions system committed to equality of opportunity and non-discrimination.
+We are delighted that you are thinking about studying at UHI West Highland.
+UHI West Highland operates a fair and open admissions system committed to equality of opportunity and non-discrimination.
 We consider all applications on merit and on the basis of ability to achieve, without discrimination on grounds of age, disability, gender identity, marriage and civil partnership, pregnancy and maternity status, race, religion and/or belief, sex, sexual orientation or socio-economic background.
 We welcome applications from all prospective students and aim to provide appropriate and efficient services to students with disabilities.